Jaspervbeers/QuaSI/README.md

 # QuaSI

-Modular Python-base quadrotor simulation and model identification pipeline
+Modular Python-base quadrotor simulation and model identification pipeline.
+Please read the provided `User_manual_QuaSI.pdf' in the root directory for a detailed explanation of the pipeline, including example files and documentation.

 ## Installation